-204. EZEKIEL, DANIEL
+203. EZEKIEL AND DANIEL

-A careful analysis of these great prophetic books will be presented by the resident professor including their Messianic and dispensational contributions.
-Classes meet twice a week, except during special lectures, when eight classes per week are held.
+A careful analysis of these great prophetic books will be presented by the resident professor including their Messianic and dispensational contribution.
+Classes meet three times a week, except during special lectures when eight classes per week are held.
 Three hours.